Noticing error code 229 on your Lennox® furnace?

 This indicates your furnace is ignited at high speed because its low pressure switch couldn’t close.

 It’s better to let an Expert like one from Service Experts Commercial HVAC in Toronto finish repairing or replacing this part.
-Our technicians are NATE certified, which means they’re well-prepared to fix a furnace error like this one.
+Our technicians are ACE certified, which means they’re well-prepared to fix a furnace error like this one.

 We want you to be absolutely happy with our furnace repair in Toronto.
 That’s why we back all of our work with a one-year 100% Satisfaction Guarantee.*

 Two-stage furnaces have multiple pressure switches to help the system to run at different speeds—and work more efficiently.
 These switches also guarantee your furnace runs safely and vents excess gases from the heat exchanger.